joeyough/sentry/docs/SCOPE_AUDIT.md

 ---

-## What to do when Jim's 13 answers land
+## What Jim and Sibe's answers told us

-The 13 discovery questions were sent after the call.
-They cover:

-- Which SNYPR incident states should trigger ticket creation
-- Which customer contact gets notified at which severity
-- SLA commitments by severity
-- Document repository contents (what goes in the Documents tile?)
-- Customer portal login model (SSO? magic link?)
-- Expected ticket volume per month (sizes the system)
-- Analyst rotation / on-call coverage expectations
-- What to show on the customer's "my tickets" view (open only? everything?)
-- How customers should reply to updates (portal? email? both?)
-- What triggers a status change to "resolved"
-- Retention expectations on ticket data
-- Branding / logo / copy tone preferences
-- Pilot customer for the first demo (which of the 150 customers?)

-**When the answers come back, map each one against this doc:**
+The 13-question discovery questionnaire was returned with answers from both Jim (blue) and Sibe (green).
+The original is at `public/VDA_Discovery_Questionnaire.pdf`.
+Here's how the answers mapped against the AT-RISK items above:

+**Dashboards (Phase 2 tile):** Jim Q11 said metrics and per-client reports would be "probably not necessary for phase 1 MVP but it would be nice." **Confirmed Phase 2.** Dashboard stays as a Phase 2 item, not MVP.
+The analyst console shows live queue data (which is just the UI working, not a "dashboard feature"), but generated reports and trend views are Phase 2.

+**Knowledge base:** Jim didn't mention a KB need anywhere in the 13 answers.
+Sibe named **Hudu** as their existing KB portal. **Cut from the Phase 1 prototype.** If it comes back, it's Phase 2 at the earliest.

+**Services tile:** Nobody mentioned it. **Merged into the Contract tile.** The "services" concept was redundant with "contract summary" from the start.

+**Stage 3 SNYPR flow demo view:** The questionnaire confirmed the SNYPR bridge is analyst-initiated (Q6, Q7, Q9).
+The Stage 3 demo view is a prototype demo tool, not a production feature. **Kept as demo, framing confirmed.**

+**New item surfaced:** Jim Q9 raised **AI-assisted investigation** as a nice-to-have — "some AI-assisted investigation about the alert or the context of the alert." **Noted, not in Phase 1 scope.** This is a Phase 2+ idea that gets revisited only if ticketing proves out.
+It is not being built speculatively.
+Kendall would call that a "science project."

+### The reconciliation rule, applied

-1. If Jim's answer **confirms** an IN-SCOPE or DEFENDED feature → ship as-is, note in changelog
+1. Jim's answers **confirmed** every IN-SCOPE feature → shipped as-is
-2. If Jim's answer **reveals** we're missing something → add it to IN-SCOPE and scope the build
+2. Jim's answers **revealed** new requirements (four workflow states, auto-assign, individual signatures, reply confirmation, two-way SNYPR sync) → added to IN-SCOPE above
-3. If Jim's answer **ignores** an AT-RISK feature (Dashboards, KB, Services) → trim that feature
+3. Jim's answers **ignored** the AT-RISK features (Dashboards, KB, Services) → trimmed or deferred as noted
-4. If Jim's answer **asks for** something on the OUT-OF-SCOPE list → reopen the discussion with Kendall, don't silently expand

-**Do not** trim AT-RISK features tonight based on my audit alone — the honest answer to "cut or keep" will come from what Jim prioritizes in his answers, not from my guess.
+4. Jim's answer **surfaced** one new nice-to-have (AI investigation) → noted, not built

+**Do not** reopen OUT-OF-SCOPE items without Kendall's explicit sign-off.
+The scope discipline that killed Halo is the same discipline that protects this build.

 ---

 ## The Kendall test

-If Kendall (software developer, signed off on killing Halo-scope-creep) reads the v4 repo tomorrow, can he defend every file?
+If Kendall (software developer, signed off on killing Halo-scope-creep) reads the repo tomorrow, can he defend every file?

-- `README.md` → yes, cites Jim's "just ticketing" quote
+- `README.md` → yes, cites Jim's "just ticketing" quote and the Halo postmortem
+- `ARCHITECTURE.md` → yes, the technical blueprint with the Terraform-rebuilds-from-zero property
-- `DISCOVERY.md` → yes, maps to transcript
+- `DISCOVERY.md` → yes, synthesizes all three discovery sources
 - `BUS_FACTOR.md` → yes, addresses Jim's "don't want to be stuck with a tool in a year" concern
-- `sentry-analyst.jsx` → queue + detail + compose only.
+- `sentry-console.jsx` → queue + detail + compose only.
 Defensible.
-- `sentry-portal.jsx` → 4 Jim tiles + Security Report defensible; Dashboards/KB/Services flagged AT-RISK in this doc
+- `sentry-client.jsx` → 4 Jim tiles.
+Defensible.
+- `sentry-home.jsx` → project home, the one link to send VDA.
+Defensible.
+- `sentry-insights-tiered.jsx` → Phase 2 reporting preview, explicitly framed as "the ceiling, not the commitment."
+Defensible.
-- `sentry-design-system-v3.html` → design tokens + rationale.
+- `sentry-design-system-v2.html` → design tokens + rationale.
 Defensible.
 - `SCOPE_AUDIT.md` → this doc.
 Proves we thought about it.

 If any file fails that test, fix it before the demo — not after.